 Museum of African American History (Tuesdays – Sundays, 10 am – 4 pm)

-Charlestown Navy Yard (Grounds)
+Charlestown Navy Yard (Grounds, open daily)

 Dorchester Heights, South Boston